Seidomo/201-reading-notes/class09.md

 from the form are added to
 the end of the URL specified in the action attribute.
-The get method is ideal for:
+The get method is ideal for

-● short forms (such as search
+● short forms such as search
-boxes)
+boxes

-● when you are just retrieving data from the web server
-(not sending information that
-should be added to or deleted
-from a database)With the post method the values are sent in what are known as HTTP headers.
+● when you are just retrieving data from the web server not sending information that should be added to or deleted from a database  With the post method the values are sent in what are known as HTT headers.
 As a rule of thumb you should use the post method if your form:
 ● allows users to upload a file
 ● is very long
 ● contains sensitive data
-(e.g. passwords)
+e.g. passwords
 ● adds information to, or
 deletes information from, a
 database If the method attribute is not used, the form data will be sent using the get method.
 - Id
-We look at the id attribute on page 183, but the value is used to identify the form distinctly from other elements on the page (and is often used by scripts — such
+We look at the id attribute
+ but the value is used to
+identify the form distinctly from other elements on the page (and is often used by scripts — such